chiranjib-swain/labeler/README.md

       issues: write
 ```

-## Manual label creation (Alternative to `issues: write` permission)
+## Manual label creation (Alternative to Granting `issues: write` Permission)

-If you do not want to grant the `issues: write` permission, you can manually create the missing labels in the repository before running the action.
-The action will then only require `pull-requests: write` permission.
+If you prefer not to grant the `issues: write` permission in your workflow, you can manually create all required labels in the repository before the action runs.

 ## Notes regarding `pull_request_target` event